databricks/terraform-provider-databricks/docs/guides/azure-private-link-workspace-standard.md

 ```

 -> **Note**
 - The public network access to the workspace is disabled.
 You can access the workspace only through the private connectivity to the on-premises user environment.
-For testing purposes, you can deploy an Azure VM in the Transit vnet in order to test the frontend connectivity.
+For testing purposes, you can deploy an Azure VM in the Transit VNet in order to test the frontend connectivity.
 - If you wish to deploy a test VM in the Data Plane VNet, you should configure a peering connection between the two VNets